CurtisColwell/StrainViz/README.md

 2. Use Gaussian to create an optimized geometry output file.

-3. Open the output file in avogadro and save as molecule-name.xyz in the geometry/ directory.
-Create a directory with the same name.
+3. Open the output file in avogadro and save as molecule-name.xyz in the input/ directory.
+Create a new directory there with the same name.

 4. Create fragments by symmetrically deleting portions of the molecule that will allow the molecule to release its strain and saving them as .xyz